Polish$$main-townDaily 12:00-24:00

 Tip: Open from noon every day; the Motława-side terrace is the room's best feature May to September.

-Order: The Kashubian fish soup with mussels followed by pike-perch.
+Order: The Kashubian fish soup with the regional herring plate.

 Zafishowani in Gdańsk runs out of a townhouse on Tokarska, with a wine bar and shop attached to the restaurant.
-Baltic fish is the kitchen's only argument; the halibut is the room's signature plate.
+Kitchen leans baltic seafood.

 Signature: Halibut, Baltic herring tasting